 Peer-to-Peer (P2P) live streaming is a heavily researched topic that faces a series of challenges originating both from the diversity of behaviors and capabilities of the participating peers combined with the strict delivery requirements of streaming applications.
-In the rest of this paper we assume a cooperative environment as [1][9][11][12] that could be possibly applied in set top boxes or another environment with the same feature.
+In the rest of this paper we assume a cooperative environment as [1][9][11][12] that could be possibly applied in set top boxes or another environment with the same features and we consider any algorithm that prevents free riding orthogonal to ours.

-In more detail, peers involved in these systems have heterogeneous and dynamic uploading bandwidth capabilities, which when combined with the characteristics of the topology of the underlying network and the dynamic traffic conditions e.g. latency, they create a dynamic and complex environment for P2P live streaming delivery.
+In more detail, peers involved in these systems have heterogeneous and dynamic uploading bandwidth capabilities, which when combined with the characteristics of the topology of the underlying network and the dynamic traffic conditions e.g. latency, they create a volatile and complex environment for P2P live streaming delivery.
 These factors heavily influence the efficiency of a P2P system measured by a number of key performance indicators.

 The first factor is the uploading bandwidth utilization that corresponds to the ability of the system to exploit as much as possible the sum of the uploading bandwidth of the participating peers that is noted as aggregate uploading bandwidth of the system.
+When a peer is not able to fully utilize its uploading bandwidth capabilities this creates a bandwidth bottleneck in the system.

-Equally important is the setup time defined as the time interval between the generation of a block from the origin server and its delivery to the every peer in the system.
+Equally important is the setup time defined as the time interval between the generation of a block from the origin server and its delivery to the "last" peer in the system.